Science: its Power and Limitations

 The empirical approach of science constitutes another strength and limitation.
 It provides objective data through our senses, especially vision and hearing.
 Subjective inner experience is normally excluded from the realm of science.
 However, this exclusion may be an unnecessary limitation.
 According to radical empiricism, which mainstream scientists do not accept, outer as well as inner experience can provide the raw data of science (see below).
 This enlarges enormously the scope of science but may challenge notions of objectivity.

 Testability of scientific hypotheses and theories constitutes strength of science.
 Through tests scientific tenets can be confirmed or disconfirmed.
 What is not testable is often excluded from science.
 However, what may be untestable at a given time may become testable later on.
 Therefore excluding it from science, would have hindered scientific progress.
-An example is string theory and M-theory that have not yet been testable and therefore are considered unscientific by many physicists, although they provide the long sought unification of the four fundamental forces.
-Maybe they will become testable in the future (or maybe they have already become testable at the time this web page was be published).
+An example is string theory and M-theory that have not yet been testable and therefore are considered unscientific or philosophical by many physicists, although they provide the long sought unification of the four fundamental forces.
+Maybe these theories will become testable in the future (or maybe they have already become testable at the time this web page was be published).

 Theories are tested through facts.
 Therefore, facts are of utmost importance.
 If the facts do not support a theory, the theory should be discarded or modified so that they can accommodate the contradictory facts.
 However, as has been pointed out by Thomas Kuhn (1962) and others, science does not always work this way.
 Contradictory facts are often ignored or "explained away" by ad hoc assumptions so that scientists can continue to hold on to their preferred theories (see below under Ad hoc Hypotheses and Selections Bias).

 We also have to keep in mind that not only theories but also observations may be faulty, and therefore in a clash of theory and facts, either the theory or the facts or both theory and facts may be faulty and it may be difficult or impossible to decide which is the case.